leo/hyper-native/README.md

 ## Contribute

 1. [Fork](https://help.github.com/articles/fork-a-repo/) this repository to your own GitHub account and then [clone](https://help.github.com/articles/cloning-a-repository/) it to your local device (make sure that it's located in `~/.hyper-plugins/local`)
-2. Add "hyperterm-native" to the `localPlugins` property within `~/.hyper.js`
+2. Add "hyper-native" to the `localPlugins` property within `~/.hyper.js`
-3. Restart HyperTerm
+3. Restart Hyper

 As always, you can run the tests using: `npm test`